Frequently Asked Questions by Parents/Carers and Professionals

 "What does ADOS mean?"

 Autism Diagnostic Observation Schedule.
-This is the tool currently used for diagnosing and assessing autism in Lincolnshire.
+This is the tool currently used for assessing for a diagnosis of autism in Lincolnshire through Community Paediatrics.

 "How do I go about getting a diagnosis for my child?"

 You will need to speak to the school SENCO.
 This process has recently changed and GPs can no longer refer.
 Community Paediatrics ask that schools complete the referrals which are then triaged.

 "How long does it take to receive a diagnosis?"

 Waiting times vary and Community Paediatrics will be able to give you the current picture for your area.

 "My child attends a school in Leicestershire but with a Lincolnshire address.
 Can we refer to WTT for support?"